raulsolera/CarND-LaneLines-P1/writeup.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+The goal of the project is to define a pipeline that finds lane lines on the road and apply it to a video stream.
-* Reflect on your work in a written report

 [//]: # (Image References)

+[image0]: ./test_images/solidWhiteCurve.jpg "Original image"
 [image1]: ./pipeline_progress_images/1_gray_image.jpg "Grayscaled"
 [image2]: ./pipeline_progress_images/2_blurred_image.jpg "Blurred"
 [image3]: ./pipeline_progress_images/3_edges_image.jpg "Edges"